kbohdanowicz/Sklep-Komputerowy/README.md

-A computer store project for XML classes at University of Gdańsk
+A hardware store project for XML classes at University of Gdańsk